 Refuse revenue is collected by Burrtec Waste Industries.
-The City derives revenues from the adopted rates including Household Hazardous Waste (HHW) fees, and AB 939 revenues, which are used to fund the City's Household Hazardous Waste programs and for public education on recycling and protection of the environment.
+The City derives revenues from the adopted rates including Household Hazardous Waste (HHW) fees and AB 939 revenues, which the City uses to fund the Household Hazardous Waste programs and for public education on recycling and protection of the environment.